Yan-Vi/minimal_DI/README.md

 - Injection component for MonoBehaviour auto-resolution
 - Compatible with AOT IL2CPP builds

+Limitations:
+- No support for nested dependency resolution (by choice, be aware of your dependencies)
+- No support for inherited dependencies

 ## Usage example

 To use MinDI you need to initialize it **MinDI.DefaultInit()**, it will create default context.